prathikshah07/factzilla-final/README.md

 **Steps:**

 1.  **Open the application:**
     Simply open the `index.html` file in your web browser.
-Most code editors (like VS Code or Cursor) have extensions like "Live Server" that make this easy.
+Most code editors (like VS Code) have extensions like "Live Server" that make this easy.
 Right-click on `index.html` and choose "Open with Live Server".

 The application will be fully functional as long as the API key is correctly configured in its running environment.

-## Troubleshooting
+## Deployment

-### Error: "API_KEY is not configured..."

-This error appears if the application cannot access the Google Gemini API key.
-Ensure that `process.env.API_KEY` is properly set in the environment where you are running the application.

-### Other Errors

-If you encounter other errors, check the browser's developer console for more detailed information.
-This can provide clues about issues with the API call or data processing.
+This is a fully static web application. **It does not have a build step.** To deploy it, you only need to serve the static files (`index.html`, `index.tsx`, etc.).

+**IMPORTANT:** Some platforms might try to run a build command (like `vite build` or `npm install`) because they detect a `package.json` file.
+This project does not need a build step.
+If your deployment platform is failing on a build command, configure it to simply serve the files as-is, without running any build commands.